Skip to content

 How to Find Clean Young Adult Fiction in a Dirty Market

 The other day, while browsing new releases in YA fiction at my local library, three novels with flashy covers and catchy titles grabbed my attention.
-I plucked them from the shelf, read the back covers . . . and immediately thought, “How is a young reader supposed to maintain a pure mind with literature like this?!”
+I plucked them from the shelf, read the back cover summary . . . and immediately thought, “How is a young reader supposed to maintain a pure mind with literature like this?!”

 The mainstream YA fiction market is rife with books shamelessly promoting lifestyles contrary to biblical teaching.
 Sexual relationships (both of the homo and hetero variety), underage drinking, assisted suicide . . .
 And those are the ones that make their content obvious on the back cover.